mopemope/meinheld/README.rst

 What's this
 ---------------------------------

-this is a python wsgi web server.
+this is a high performance python wsgi web server.

-Thus this is yet an another asynchronous web server like gevent, tornado.
+Thus this is yet an another asynchronous web server like gevent.

 And meinheld is a WSGI compliant web server.
-(Support HTTP 1.1)
+(HTTP 1.1 supported)

 You can also join us in `meinheld mailing list`_ and `#meinheld`_ on freenode_